nilmtk/nilm_metadata/docs/source/central_metadata.rst

 Country
 -------

 One large dict specifying country-specific information.
+Specified in :file:`nilm_metadata/central_metadata/country.yaml`

 Each key is a 'country' (string).
 Please use a standard two-letter country code defined by `ISO 3166-1 alpha-2